-Step three – Cleaning the exterior of the smoker
+Step #3: Cleaning the Exterior of the Smoker

 - Do not assemble and use the smoker when it’s not entirely dry.
 Remember you’re dealing with an electric device and water and electricity are really not good friends.
 Some electric smokers do have a window, so it’s important to clean that area too.